-Second, intergovernmental processes should be supported and a conducive environment established for dialogue and exchange amongst Governments and with major stakeholders and constituencies, including women's organizations, youth, leaders and influencers, faith-based actors, the private sector, academia, the media, and others.
+Second, an evidence-based dialogue should be facilitated in the context of intergovernmental processes amongst governments and with major stakeholders, including women's organizations, youth, faith-based actors, the private sector, academia, the media, and others.

 Third, the development of global norms and standards should be informed by substantive inputs, knowledge, as well as country-level experience and realities, including women's voices and civil society perspectives.